cawka/cs118-spring2017/syllabus.md

 ## Required Textbook

-- "Computer Networking: A Top-Down Approach (7th Edition)" by James F. Kurose and Keith W. Ross.
+- "Computer Networking: A Top-Down Approach (5/6/7th Edition)" by James F. Kurose and Keith W. Ross.

+In addition to the textbook, students expected to do their own research online, using Wikipedia, RFCs, and other technical documentation.
+This especially applies to some of the homework problems.

 ## Prerequisites